 ad been for a film, viewers would not have complained.
 They said numerous film ads that contained violent images had less stringent timing restrictions.

 Clearcast said the game Grand Theft Auto IV carried an 18 rating.
-They said they automatically gave games with 18 ratings an "ex-kids" restriction and they therefore were not shown around programmes made specifically for children.
+They said they automatically gave games with 18 ratings an "ex-kids" restriction and they therefore were not shown around programmes made specifically for

-it did not glorify the trappings of a gangster lifestyle.
+also believed it did not glorify the trappings of a gangster lifestyle.
 They had nonetheless taken a cautious approach and had given the ad a post 7:30 pm restriction.

 The ASA noted that the main character did not engage with the background sequences and, in any case, they did not depict inter-personal violence or graphic scenes of injury.
-We considered that viewers were likely to regard the background scenes as
+We considered that viewers were likely to regard the background scenes

-dramatic action sequences associated with the game and they were unlikely to be seen to condone violent behaviour.
-We also considered that the sequences shown were relatively mild and fleeting and were therefore unlikely to cause harm to children
+as dramatic action sequences associated with the game and they were unlikely to be seen to condone violent behaviour.
+We also considered that the sequences shown were relatively mild and fleeting and were therefore unlikely to cause harm to

 We acknowledged that some viewers might object to the themes of the actual game itself.
 However, we concluded that the ad was unlikely to cause serious or widespread offence or harm by condoning violence and criminal behaviour.